 Form 1099-SB is used when someone sells their life insurance policy, but it’s primarily a form that a life insurance company would send to the IRS.
 This form allows the IRS to determine the value of a life insurance policy and how much the person selling the policy has invested in it.

 Everyone who received Social Security benefits from the IRS should expect a copy of SSA-1099 by January 31, 2020.
-Social Security Administration (SSA) handles all SSA-1099 forms, and you can also get a digital copy through a my Social Security account.
-When you file your tax return, the sum of these payments should go on line 5a of your Form 1040.
+Social Security Administration (SSA) handles all SSA-1099 forms, and you can also get a digital copy through your my Social Security account.
+When you file your tax return, the sum of these payments should go directly on your Form 1040.